Mission and History

 The WCROC possesses a rich and varied heritage.
 Our roots lie in a Native American high school founded in 1890.
 In 1910, the school became the West Central School of Agriculture.
 Students lived at the school for six months of the year while they were not helping out on their family's farm.
 In 1960, the agricultural high school split into two entities: the University of Minnesota, Morris, a four-year liberal arts college; and the West Central Experiment Station, a center for agricultural research.
 As "the Station" developed, animal husbandry, crop production and horticulture became the core research and education strengths.

 This research and education focus remained until about 1990; when the Station realized both agriculture and rural Minnesota were changing.
 To be truly effective, we needed to expand beyond our traditional strengths.
 In response to our expanded mission, the site was renamed the West Central Research and Outreach Center in 1998 to more accurately describe our activities.
 The core of what we do today still lies in animal husbandry, crop production and horticulture.
 However, we have embraced environmental and social issues, realized the importance of economics in all our program areas, developed our horticultural research garden into a regional showplace, and much more.
-Our strategic plan, originally developed in 2013 and updated in 2015, serves as a guide as we embark on the next 100 years of service to Minnesota.
+Our strategic plan, originally developed in 2013 and later updated in 2015 and 2017, serves as a guide as we embark on the next 100 years of service to Minnesota.